Arize-ai/phoenix/docs/concepts/langchain-and-llamaindex-traces.md

 #### **LLM:**

-Used to describe an LLM call and parameters.&#x20;
+Used to describe an LLM call and parameters.

 #### **Retriever:**

 Used for VectorDB retriever LLM calls.
-It contains the retreived contexts and queries used in the retriever search.&#x20;
+It contains the retreived contexts and queries used in the retriever search.

 #### **Embedding:**

 LLM Embedding calls where there are text to embedding generation steps.
-Includes the text and embedding generated.&#x20;
+Includes the text and embedding generated.

 #### **Tool:**

-Calls to external tools from an LLM&#x20;
+Calls to external tools from an LLM

 ### Phoenix Traces

-Phoenix can be used to troubleshoot traces by pinpointing the timing problems, evaluation performance and points of breakage of specific chains. \
+Phoenix can be used to troubleshoot traces by pinpointing the timing problems, evaluation performance and points of breakage of specific chains. \\

 <figure><img src="../.gitbook/assets/Screenshot 2023-09-02 at 3.15.31 PM.png" alt=""><figcaption><p>Trace problems in Spans</p></figcaption></figure>

 The above trace shows a retrieval run by LlamaIndex and the Chain/Retriever/Embedding/LLM spans that comprise that trace.
-The timing can be debugged be sorting the spans or going to a particular LLM span. &#x20;
+The timing can be debugged be sorting the spans or going to a particular LLM span.

 <figure><img src="../.gitbook/assets/Screenshot 2023-09-09 at 9.55.08 AM.png" alt=""><figcaption><p>Stream Traces</p></figcaption></figure>

-The above shows a set of traces in Phoenix streamed in from a running session.\
+The above shows a set of traces in Phoenix streamed in from a running session.\\

 <figure><img src="../.gitbook/assets/Screenshot 2023-09-09 at 9.55.24 AM.png" alt=""><figcaption><p>Decomposition of Spans</p></figcaption></figure>